wp-plugins/wp2yt-uploader/readme.txt

 11. YouTube for WordPress Uploader mid-upload at 79%

 == Changelog ==

+= 2.0.3.2 - November 24th, 2014 =
+* Fixed: Closed comment on the video container (again)

 = 2.0.3.1 - November 23rd, 2014 =
 * Enhancement: Added action links to the plugin page